Albert Inkpin: Early years

+Albert Inkpin was born on 16 June 1884 in Haggerston, London.
+His family were members of the Church of England.
+His father was a cabinet-maker, and his mother planned that he would attend theological college.
+Inkpin's brother, Harry, also went on to become a communist.

-Albert Inkpin was born on 16 June 1884 in Haggerston, an area of London.
-He was employed as a clerk and joined the National Union of Clerks, becoming its assistant secretary in 1907.
+At the insistence of his mother, Inkpin became a clerk.
+He joined the National Union of Clerks, becoming its assistant secretary in 1907.
 In 1904, he joined the Marxist Social Democratic Federation (SDF), and became one of its Assistant Secretaries in 1907.
-He followed the SDF into the new British Socialist Party (BSP) in 1911, continuing in an Assistant Secretary capacity in that new organization.
+He followed the SDF into the new British Socialist Party (BSP) in 1911, continuing to serve as an Assistant Secretary.

 In 1913 Inkpin was elected General Secretary of the BSP.
 He was a committed internationalist and anti-militarist, an opponent of World War I, and a delegate to the Zimmerwald Conference.
 This placed him at odds with former SDF leader H. M. Hyndman's support of British participation in the conflict.
 This tension between the Left and Right the BSP ended in 1916 with Hyndman and his co-thinkers departing the group.
 Inkpin assumed editorship of the BSP's weekly newspaper, The Call, at this time.
-Inkpin's application in 1917 as a conscientious objector for exemption from military service was rejected by the Hornsey military service tribunal and the Middlesex Appeal Tribunal, but he was temporarily exempted as he was a leading figure in a political party and did not ultimately serve.
+Inkpin's application in 1917 as a conscientious objector for exemption from military service was rejected by the Hornsey military service tribunal and the Middlesex Appeal Tribunal, but he was temporarily exempted as he was a leading figure in a political party and, ultimately, he did not serve.

-Inkpin and the more radical elements were thus in a position of firm control of the BSP organisation after 1916.
-He represented the organisation at the foundation of the Hands Off Russia movement, in 1919.
-He supported the unity discussions which led to the formation of the Communist Party of Great Britain, in 1920.
+Inkpin and the more radical elements were in a position of firm control of the BSP organisation after 1916.
+He represented the BSP at the foundation of the Hands Off Russia movement in 1919.
+He supported the unity discussions which led to the formation of the Communist Party of Great Britain in 1920.